Elizabeth D. A. Cohen: Career and life

-In 1857, after graduation, she relocated to join her husband in New Orleans.
+In 1857, after earning her medical degree, Cohen relocated to join her husband in New Orleans.
 She immediately gained the attention of the city's medical society and was greeted with enthusiasm.
 For thirty years from 1857 to 1887, she cared for the people of the French Quarter of New Orleans in a period which was marked by periodic epidemics of yellow fever and smallpox.
-During the majority of her service, she treated mostly women and children in a private medical practice she had established.
+During the majority of her service, she treated mostly women and children in a private medical practice.
 She recalled and described it as "attend[ing] to families through generations".
 She was also quoted as saying "They needed me, when I came here" in a Times-Picayune interview.
 Despite these achievements, she still faced heavy discrimination and was consequently listed in the city directory as a midwife in 1867.
 She was then included as a doctoress, in 1869.
 It was not until the year 1876 when she finally received the title of M.D, as Mrs. Elizabeth Cohen, physician.

 She retired from her practice in 1887.
-During her New Orleans Times-Picayune interview, she recalled having to ask the registrar to "M.D. after [her] name" while being admitted as a resident of the Touro Infirmary’s "Department of the Aged and Infirm" in 1888.
+During her New Orleans Times-Picayune interview, she recalled having to ask the registrar to add "M.D. after [her] name" while being admitted as a resident of the Touro Infirmary's "Department of the Aged and Infirm" in 1888.
 During her time there, she volunteered in the sewing and linen room.